ibm-cloud-docs/solution-tutorials/big-data-analytics-spark.md

 {:tip: .tip}
 {:pre: .pre}

-# Big Data Analytics with Apache Spark
+# Analyze and visualize data with Apache Spark

-In this tutorial, we are going to analyze and visualize data sets using IBM Data Science Experience, Jupyter Notebooks and the Apache Spark service on IBM Cloud.
+In this tutorial, we are going to analyze and visualize data sets using a Jupyter Notebook.
+It runs on IBM Data Science Experience and uses the Apache Spark service on IBM Cloud for processing.
 First, we combine data about population growth, life expectancy and country ISO codes into a single data frame.
 Then, we query and visualize that data in several ways using the Pixiedust library for Python.
+All steps are performed within a notebook.

 ![](images/solution23/Architecture.png)